RainCat1998/obsidian-custom-attachment-location/README.md

 The smaller the quality, the greater the compression ratio.

+### Convert images on drag&drop

+If enabled and `Convert pasted images to JPEG` setting is enabled, images drag&dropped into the editor will be converted to JPEG.

+### Rename attachments on drag&drop

+If enabled, attachments dragged and dropped into the editor will be renamed according to the `Pasted File Name` setting.

 ## Installation

 - `Custom Attachment Location` is available in [the official Community Plugins repository](https://obsidian.md/plugins?id=obsidian-custom-attachment-location).